AdrKacz/crispy-parakeet/research-proposal.md

 **What is intelligent and what is not mainly depends on your referential.**

 **NOTE: Deep link between life and intelligence (distinction between intelligence and performance describe before)**

+### Question to answer

+* Are you alive if others -people, animals- think you are alive?
+* Are you intelligent if you are performant enough?

 ## Research Plan